HugoMatilla/Effective-JAVA-Summary/README.md

 	public static final Complex I = new Complex(0,1)
 ```

-Using static factories can cache frequently requested instances and serve them in future requests.
+Using static factories can create constants of frequently requested instances and serve them in future requests.

 Internals of the inmutable objects can also be share.

 They make great building blocks for other objects.

-The disadvantes is that require a separate object for distinct value.
+The disadvantes is that require a separate object for distinct values.
 In some cases it could reach to a performance problem.

-__How to not allow subclassing in imnutable objects__
+__How to deny subclassing in imnutable objects__

 1. Making it final